Securitization Act

 Incorporation & Registration of Special Purpose Vehicles

-Securitization act intends to securitize and reconstruct the financial assets through two special purpose vehicles (SPV’s) Securitization Company and Reconstruction Company.
-Both of these companies have to be incorporated under the Companies act, 1956 and also having them as the main purpose.
-It is a requirement for the Securitization Company and the reconstruction company to be registered compulsorily with the RBI before commencing their business operations.
+The Securitization Act intends to securitize and reconstruct financial assets through two special purpose vehicles (SPVs), the Securitization Company and the Reconstruction Company.
+Both companies must be incorporated under the Companies Act 1956 and have them as the main purpose.
+It is a requirement for the Securitization Company and the reconstruction company to register with the RBI before commencing their business operations.

 Impact of Securitization on Banking

 The announcement of the SARFAESI Act has been a standard reform in the Indian banking sector.
-This act has grown progressively which can be seen with the decrease in the non-performing assets.
-At present there are three legal options which are available for the purpose of NPA’s which is the SARFAESI Act, Debt Recovery Tribunals (DRT) and Lok Adalats.
-Among the three, SARFAESI Act has been the most significant and effective in recovery of NPA’s.
+This act has progressive growth, seen with the decrease in non-performing assets.
+Currently, three legal options are available for NPA: the SARFAESI Act, Debt Recovery Tribunals (DRT), and Lok Adalats.
+Among the three, the SARFAESI Act has been the most significant and effective in recovering NPA.
 According to the RBI’s Report on Trend and Progress of Banking in India, 2012-13, banks have recovered Rs 18,500 crore through the SARFAESI route.
-NPAs recovered through this Act accounted for about 80 per cent of the total amount of NPAs.
+NPAs recovered through this Act accounted for about 80 percent of the total amount of NPAs.

 Below are the different challenges of the Securitization Act:

-After taking the control of property, generally it has been found that the banks find it difficult to take steps in order to sell them.
-Since there are no specific provisions to attain the property for its own, the bank can hold ownership without recourse to wipe of the liability from its books.
-The creditor with the permission of the court can also take part in the auction and acquire the secured property.
-The securitization act fails to provide any specific provisions and rules regarding the same.
+After taking control of property, the banks generally find it difficult to take steps to sell them.
+Since there are no specific provisions to attain the property for its own, the bank can hold ownership without recourse to wipe off the liability from its books.
+With the court’s permission, the creditor can also participate in the auction and acquire the secured property.
+The securitization act fails to provide any specific provisions and rules.

 Interference of Court

-High courts often interfere in the SARFAESI act proceedings by accepting the writs filed by the distressed parties.
-Although the decisions of the Supreme Court are effective only after the remedies in the respective statute are exhausted, petitions are filed in many matters.
-This often causes a lot of delay when it comes to recovery of the loan.
+High courts often interfere in the SARFAESI Act proceedings by accepting the writs filed by the distressed parties.
+Although the decisions of the Supreme Court are effective only after the remedies in the respective statute exhaust, petitions are present in many matters.
+This often causes a lot of delays when it comes to the recovery of the loan.

-One more issue that remains in the securitization market is the legislation which lags behind.
-Although SARFAESI Act has helped banks in order to wipe out bad loans, there are certain legal changes which are required in order to facilitate banks to securitize and sell good loans.
-Currently the laws related to transfer of property are old and outdated which require updating.
-The occurrence of stamp duty on property which varies across states hampers the development of securitization.
-Also the existing tax laws do not have any provision that has been made specifically with only to securitization.
-Hence new legislation would be required in order to resolve these issues.
+Another issue in the securitization market remains the legislation that lands.
+Legal changes are necessary to facilitate banks in securitizing and selling good loans despite the SARFAESI Act’s success in eliminating bad loans.
+Currently, the laws related to property transfer are old and outdated and require updating.
+The occurrence of stamp duty on the property, which varies across states, hampers the development of securitization.
+Also, the existing tax laws do not have any provision that has been made specifically only for securitization.
+Hence, new legislation would be necessary to resolve these issues.

-Securitization has been perceived majorly as facilitator of asset recovery and reconstruction.
-There are various measures that the government undertook in order to confront the sickness among financial institutions and bank.
-With time, the situation in banks with respect to the menace of NPA’s has improved.
-Blockage of capital in NPA’s shrinks the capital adequacy ratio of the banks and to improve this they have to either raise more capital or free up the tied capital from their NPA’s through securitization.
-Hence with this and supportive amendments, scope of Securitization act is sure to expand in future years.
+Securitization has been a facilitator of asset recovery and reconstruction.
+There are various measures that the government undertook to confront the sickness among financial institutions and banks.
+With time, the situation in banks with respect to the menace of NPAs has improved.
+Blockage of capital in NPAs shrinks the capital adequacy ratio of the banks, and to improve this, they have to either raise more capital or free up the tied capital from their NPAs through securitization.
+Hence, with these supportive amendments, the Securitization Act’s scope will surely expand in future years.

 Securitization Act Infographics

-Learn the juice of this article in a single minute, Securitization Act Infograph
+Learn the juice of this article in a single minute: Securitization Act Infographic.

 Recommended Articles

-Here are some articles that will help you to get more detail about the Securitization Act so just go through the link.
+Here are some articles that will help you get more details about the Securitization Act, so just go through the link.